faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

 The second point is that the volume of failures is low.
 The iMac Pro is a low volume computer compared to the MacBook Pro so the problem most likely could have been seen during iMac Pro production but wasn't due to it being a low probability failure.

 We see the problem is never during boot up, orderly shutdown, heavy usage.
 This is interesting because during hardware validation computers are generally stress tested to shake out problems.
 They are not normally left in a sleep state to see if they still perform wake up functions.
-So it is possible that there is a testing strategy gap.
+Therefore, it is possible that there is a testing strategy gap.

 Replacement hardware still has the same problem for customers.
 This is a helpful sign because it shows the stability of the defect.
-Over time Apple will collect computers known to have the problem, so their faulty batch of computers, to do validation on, improves dramatically.
+Over time, Apple will collect computers known to have the problem, so their faulty batch of computers, to do validation on, improves dramatically.

 A major gap in the above data set is there are no `pmset` logs.
 These provide detailed sleep/wake behavior logs.

 A potentially key data point is that a customer, using Safe Mode boot, never saw the problem.
-Is there something special about Safe Mode boot in respect of how Bridge OS behaves.
+Is there something special about Safe Mode boot in respect of how Bridge OS behaves?

 It seems that 30 minutes is a key figure in the sleep time.
-There may be thresholding involved at 30 minutes, perhaps to go into a deep sleep rather than a quick nap.
+There may be a threshold at 30 minutes, perhaps to go into a deep sleep rather than a quick nap.

 One strategy for understanding the problem is to make it occur more frequently.
 For example, it might be possible to make the computer very quickly go into deep sleep.
 That may make the problem appear after say 30 seconds, instead of randomly after 30 minutes of sleeping.